zammad/zammad-admin-documentation/manage/users/index.rst

 .. note:: 😲 **Customers get their own user accounts, too?**

    Yes!
-Unlike OTRS, Zammad needs to store accounts for *everyone* who communicates through the system.
+Unlike e.g. OTRS, Zammad needs to store accounts for *everyone* who communicates through the system.

    Why?
 It helps us do things like show all tickets from a certain customer.